mageOfstructs/nightfury/README.md

 ## Project Goal

 The primary goal is to minimise the time programmers spent on typing syntax.
-It's aim is not to (fully) replace LSP, but to work alongside it.
+Its aim is not to (fully) replace LSP, but to work alongside it.

 ## Concept